top of page

 Participants at the UN International Day of Peace conference in 2018, Melbourne, Aust.

-This one day conference brings people together from our diverse multi-cultural community to discuss current peace-building strategies at regional, national and local community levels.
+The one day conference brings people together from our diverse multi-cultural community to discuss current peace-building strategies at regional, national and local community levels.

 When: the closest Saturday to Peace Day, which is held on September 21st world wide.